 Did you know that gratitude has the potential to reduce the frequency of various toxic emotions – such as envy, resentment, frustration and regret?
-Or, that it is scientifically proven to reduce depression, increase happiness and improve overall well-being?
-Having gratitude goes far beyond saying thank you; it is an energetic vibration that can greatly improve your life.
+Or, that it is scientifically proven to reduce depression, increase happiness and improve overall health and well-being?
+Having gratitude goes far beyond saying thank you; it is an energetic vibration that can greatly enhance the quality of your life.

 Gratitude is defined as the state of being grateful.
-It is a source of appreciation for the people around us, and the situations that unfold in our everyday lives.
-Gratitude strengthens bonds and brings us to the present moment.
+It is a source of appreciation for all of the blessings in our lives, the people around us, and the situations that unfold in our everyday lives.
+Gratitude strengthens bonds and brings us into the present moment.
 When we are expressing gratitude for a person or event that has transpired, we are connected to the universal flow of love.
-We all have the ability and opportunity to cultivate gratitude.
+We all have the ability and opportunity to cultivate gratitude, no matter what is happening in the present moment.
 Rather than focusing on the negative things in life, choose instead to see the positive aspects in each situation.
 Having gratitude isn’t just a rainbow-maca-sunshine approach to life – it is scientifically shown to have positive effects on your physical, emotional and psychological self.
+Gratitude is a new habit or practice that anyone can choose to learn and do on a daily basis.
 Let’s take a look at some facts on gratitude.

 - A five minute daily gratitude journal can increase your long-term well-being by 10%.